vanilla/garden-hydrate/README.md

 The `DataHydrator` class doesn't provide much functionality with its built-in resolvers.
 To really unlock the power of the library you will want to add your own resolvers.
 To do so follow these steps:

 1. Make a class that implements the `DataResolverInterface` interface.
 You need to implement a single `resolve()` method.
 2. Optionally implement the `ValidatableResolverInterface` if you want your resolver to validate its spec before resolution.
-You need to implement a signle `validate()` method.
+You need to implement a single `validate()` method.
 This recommended for providing a good developer experience.
-3. Register your resolver using `DataHydrator::registerResolver()`.
+3. Register your resolver using `DataHydrator::addResolver()`.
 4. Reference your resolver by name the same as any other resolver with the `@hyrdate` key.

 ### Example